Routes · Hapjeong, Mapo-gu

 West along the north bank

-Five kilometres of flat, paved, mostly car-free running with the river on the left and dense foliage on the right.
-Public restrooms, water fountains and a convenience store every kilometre or two.
-This is the stretch that does not feel like Seoul any more, and even on a peak-season weekend it is rarely crowded.
+Five kilometres of flat, paved, mostly car-free running, river on the left and dense foliage on the right, amenities every kilometre or two.
+The stretch that does not feel like Seoul any more, rarely crowded even on a peak-season weekend.

 - 03